 Prioritization 2: Energy Sovereignty Carveout (assessing total incentive value of eligible projects within this bucket) Attribute: Definition: Score: Income-Eligible Community Located within a qualifying ILSFA community 2 MWBE An Approved Vendor, Approved Vendor Aggregator, or an Approved Vendor Designee (if the Designee is the entity submitting the project application) that is registered with a public or non-public third-party certifying body approved by ComEd and Ameren Illinois, including but not limited to the National Minority Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its regional affiliates.
-2

-Total possible scor re: 12 .75 Geographical Diversity Score The Geographical Diversity Score is based on the rank of the region the project is in, with higher scores for regions with lower ranks 2.0 /1.5/ 1.0/0.5/0.0 System size >500kW ≤1000k W Eligible project is greater than 500 kW and less than or equal to 1000 kW 0.5 System size >100 kW ≤ 500 kW Eligible project is greater than 100 kW and less than or equal to 500 kW 1 System size ≤100 kW Eligible project is less than or equal to 100 kW 1.5 Critical Service Provider Additional, if the Anchor Non-Profit and Public Facilities is also a critical service provider (CSP) 0.5 Project host Additional, if the Anchor Non-Profit and Public Facilities is also the project host (PH) 0.75 Environmental Justice Community Located within a qualifying ILSFA environmental justice community (EJC) 2 Anchor Type Anchor is a non-profit or public facility (Non-Profit and Public Facilities).
-The anchor institution must provide a Letter of Intent (LOI), and the anchor tenant subscription must be at least 10% of the project size and not more than 40% of the project size.
-2 Approved Vendor, Approved Vendor Aggregator, or Approved Vendor Designee who has demonstrated for the applicable project contractual commitments with MWBE subcontractors of 50% or more of the proposed REC contract value.
+Approved Vendor, Approved Vendor Aggregator, or Approved Vendor Designee who has demonstrated for the applicable project contractual commitments with MWBE subcontractors of 50% or more of the proposed REC contract value.
 The contractual commitments must be met prior to energization.
+2 Anchor Type Anchor is a non-profit or public facility (Non-Profit and Public Facilities).
+The anchor institution must provide a Letter of Intent (LOI), and the anchor tenant subscription 2

+Total possible scor re: 12 .75 Geographical Diversity Score The Geographical Diversity Score is based on the rank of the region the project is in, with higher scores for regions with lower ranks 2.0 /1.5/ 1.0/0.5/0.0 System size >500kW ≤1000k W Eligible project is greater than 500 kW and less than or equal to 1000 kW 0.5 System size >100 kW ≤ 500 kW Eligible project is greater than 100 kW and less than or equal to 500 kW 1 System size ≤100 kW Eligible project is less than or equal to 100 kW 1.5 Critical Service Provider Additional, if the Anchor Non-Profit and Public Facilities is also a critical service provider (CSP) 0.5 Project host Additional, if the Anchor Non-Profit and Public Facilities is also the project host (PH) 0.75 Environmental Justice Community Located within a qualifying ILSFA environmental justice community (EJC) 2 must be at least 10% of the project size and not more than 40% of the project size.

-If the total incentive value for eligible projects represents less than the remaining nonreserved funds for that sub-program, all eligible projects will be allocated incentives with contracts sent to the ICC for approval for projects:
+If the total incentive value for eligible projects represents less than the remaining non-reserved funds for that sub-program, all eligible projects will be allocated incentives with contracts sent to the ICC for approval for projects: